All Episodes

 The real reason he's here is what's happening in Philadelphia on Saturday.

-There's some organization, I can't think of it off the top of my head, uh related to the family or something, and they invited the Pope to attend this thing, and that's the impetus for his trip.
+There's some organization, I can't think of it off the top of my head, related to the family or something, and they invited the Pope to attend this thing, and that's the impetus for his trip.

-But my only point in saying so is that this the whole reason for this is not a state visit kind of thing.
+But my only point in saying so is that this, the whole reason for this is not a state visit kind of thing.

 And of course, everybody's milking it.

-But look at these two stories I have here on the just same day the Pope is here.
+Look at these two stories I have here on the just same day the Pope is here.

-I don't know if it means anything or not, but I mean they're out there.
+I don't know if it means anything or not, but I mean, they're out there.

 San Francisco Chronicle, casual sex with your friend's old boyfriend isn't always a bad thing.

-What was once aberrant behavior or considered to be immoral Behavior, or just wrong, bad manners or whatever, you can count on liberals engaging in it.
+What was once aberrant behavior or considered to be immoral behavior or just wrong, bad manners or whatever, you can count on liberals engaging in it.

-There's no harm, no foul here.
+In fact, there's no harm, no foul here.

-Kind of like didn't take long, two years of the Clinton administration, we started getting stories on how white lies actually help people.
+Kind of like, didn't take long, two years of the Clinton administration, we started getting stories on how white lies actually help people.

 Lying is helpful because it prevents hurt feelings and all that.